PayorCRM/help/connecting-to-qb-desktoponline.md

 ![](/assets/Qwc sync confirmation popup.png)

-* Login to PayorCRM  to check if all your data\(invoices and customers\) is visible on the portal
+* Login to PayorCRM  to check if all your data\(invoices and customers\) is visible on the portal.Refresh the page in case you are not able to see the data

-* If you are unable to see any data on the portal , Open Quickbooks - web connector screen\(screenshot below\) add a password and then click on the button "Update selected"\(top-left\) after selecting "payorCRM Integrator" to refresh the data on PayorCRM portal
+* If you are unable to see any data still on the portal , Open Quickbooks - web connector screen\(screenshot below\) add a password and then click on the button "Update selected"\(top-left\) after selecting "payorCRM Integrator" to refresh the data on PayorCRM portal

 ![](/assets/Update Qwc sync.png)